plurid/state-share-image/README.md

 However, the Internet is not `like` a real-reality place, where a location (say, the marketplace of a small town) appears the same to whomever visits it.
 The Internet is dynamic, and even more, it is stateful.
 The same address (`URL`) might look entirely different from one user to another.

 What changes the look and even the behavior of a certain `URL` is the state.
-The state can be a `JavaScript Object` which initializes the page when we first see it, and then changes accordingly to our interactions.
+The state can be a `JavaScript Object` which initializes the page when we first see it, and then changes according to our interactions.
 It could look like this

     let state = {
         app: {